PySimpleGUI/DocsCleanup/cookbook.md

 * Use `window[key]` to lookup elements
 * For keys that are strings, follow this pattern `'-KEY-'`

 Of course you don't have to follow *any* of these.
-They're suggestions, but if you do follow them, your code is a lot easier to understand by someone else.
+They're suggestions, but if you do follow them, your code will be a lot easier to understand by someone else.

 ## Coding Tips

 A few tips that have worked well for others.
-In the same spirit as the coding conventions, these a few observations that may speed up your development or make it easier for others to understand your code.
+In the same spirit as the coding conventions, these are a few observations that may speed up your development or make it easier for others to understand your code.
 They're guidelines / tips / suggestions / ideas... meant to help you.

 * Stay ***simple*** at every opportunity
 * Read or search the documentation (http://www.PySimpleGUI.org)